knowm/dropwizard-sundial/README.md

 environment.admin().addTask(new AddJobTask());
 ```

+To enable only some of the tasks, list the tasks you want enabled in the
+`tasks` configuration setting.
+If left unset, all tasks are enabled.

 ## In a Nutshell

 Sundial makes adding scheduled jobs to your Java application a walk in the park.
 Simply define jobs, define triggers, and start the Sundial scheduler. **dropwizard-sundial** makes integrating and configuring the job scheduler into dropwizard a snap.